 The amount of dairy foods you need depends on your age.
-The U.S. Department of Agriculture’s MyPlate recommends 3 cups of low fat or fat free milk and dairy foods daily for those 9 years or older, 2 1/2 servings for those 4-8 years old, and 2 servings for those 2-3 years old.
+The U.S. Department of Agriculture’s MyPlate recommends 3 cups of low fat, fat free or lactose free milk and dairy foods daily for those 9 years or older, 2 1/2 servings for those 4-8 years old, and 2 servings for those 2-3 years old.

 USDA recommends that one serving of dairy is equal to an 8 ounce glass of milk, a 6 or 8 ounce container of yogurt, or 1 1/2 ounces of natural cheese or 2 ounces of processed cheese.

 Beverage recommendations have been identified for children birth-age 5 in a recent report by the Academy of Nutrition and Dietetics, American Academy of Pediatric Dentists, American Academy of Pediatrics and American Heart Association.
 These leading health authorities all recommend cow’s milk and water as “go-to” beverages for children.
 Giving young children nutrient-rich food and beverages is key when it comes to growth and development.

 The table below summarizes the recommendations.

 People who are lactose intolerant have a hard time digesting the carbohydrate (called lactose) that is naturally found in milk.
 Symptoms may include stomachaches, bloating or gassiness, but these symptoms can have many different causes and could also be signs of other digestive conditions.
 Visit your doctor to be properly tested for lactose intolerance.

 To learn more, visit our Lactose Intolerance page.

 Lactose intolerance is less common in young children.
 If you think your child is lactose intolerant, talk to your family doctor, pediatrician or dietitian before limiting their dairy intake.
 Milk and dairy foods provide essential nutrients like calcium and vitamin D that are vital to building strong bones and teeth.